Charcoal-SE/PulseMonitor/README.md

 which can match more than one active pattern.
 You can only add and remove your own notifications.

+Because the Stack Exchange chat interface will do odd things to some special characters, you can optionally embed the regex for `notify` and `addtag` in `` `backticks` ``.

 The notification mechanism simply pings @you when a matching line is printed to the chat transcript.
 Tagging adds a tag to the transcript which can be searched for